Mibew/docs.mibew.org/src/development/server-side-events.md

 the **Chat application**, but the system is not aware of this function.

 Plugins can implement custom API functions by attaching handlers to this event.
-If a plugin should return some results, it should use 'results' element of the event arguments array (see below).
+If a plugin should return some results, it should use _'results'_ element of the event arguments array (see below).

 An associative array with the following items is passed to event handlers:

-* 'request_processor': an instance of `\Mibew\RequestProcessor\ThreadProcessor`
+* *'request_processor'*: an instance of
-  class that handles the current call.
+  `\Mibew\RequestProcessor\ThreadProcessor` class that handles the current call.
-* 'function': string, name of the function that was called.
+* _'function'_: string, name of the function that was called.
-* 'arguments': associative array of arguments passed to the function.
+* _'arguments'_: associative array of arguments passed to the function.
-* 'results': array, the list of results of the function call.
+* _'results'_: array, the list of results of the function call.

 Here is an example of the event handler: